0xSickb0y/SearchParty/README.md

     - Make sure you have Tesseract installed and properly configured on your system before utilizing OCR capabilities.

-    - To enable OCR functionality, use the `--enable-ocr` option.
+    - To enable OCR functionality, use the `-ocr` option.

 3. Color Formatting

     - Certain terminal environments may not support Colorama for color formatting.

-    - You can disable it by using the `--no-colors` option.
+    - You can disable it by using the `-dcf` option.

 4. Export Operations

-    - Before performing any export operations, SearchParty checks for permissions in the destination paths.
+    - Before performing any export operations, SearchParty checks for permissions in the  destination paths:

+        1. The directory where the program is located
+        2. The current user home directory
+        3. The Temp directory

     - Ensure that the destination has write permissions before trying to export results.